 With many international companies entering the Chinese gaming market, either by acquiring shares in Chinese gaming vendors or through sponsoring the teams of professional players, the market is expected to further grow in the coming years.
-In 2024 video game market is expected to generate $46 billions in China.
+In 2024 video game market is expected to generate $46 billion in China.

 Major players in the Chinese market

 The Chinese gaming industry is highly competitive owing to the presence of many small and large players in the market.
-The market appears to be moderately concentrated with the major players in the market adopting strategies like product innovation, service innovation, mergers and acquisitions to stay ahead of the competition and increase their reach.
+The market appears to be moderately concentrated with the major players in the market adopting strategies like product innovation, service innovation, mergers, and acquisitions to stay ahead of the competition and increase their reach.

-Major players are :
+Major players of the Chinese videos game industry are :